MeoMix/jspm-marionette-boilerplate/README.md

 <h2>Overview</h2>

-This is an bare-bones, example application which highlights the usage of Marionette alongside JSPM.
+This is a bare-bones, example application which highlights the usage of Marionette alongside JSPM.
 A full list of core libraries can be found below.

 <h2>Development</h2>